ekremarmagankarakas/i3ctl/process.md

 7. The volume command is executed using system commands via `run_command()`
 8. Results are displayed to the user

-## GUI System

-The GUI is implemented using PyQt6:

-### Initialization Process:

-1. User runs `i3ctl gui`
-2. `GuiCommand.handle()` in `commands/gui.py` is called
-3. PyQt6 is imported and a QApplication is created
-4. `MainWindow` from `gui/main_window.py` is instantiated
-5. The main window loads available widgets and creates tabs
-6. A system tray icon is set up
-7. The application event loop starts

-### GUI to CLI Bridge:

-The GUI executes CLI commands via:

-- `execute_command()` in `cli.py` - Programmatically executes a command
-- `quick_action()` in `main_window.py` - Wrapper around `execute_command()`

-This allows the GUI to reuse all the command logic already implemented for the CLI.

-## Widget System

-GUI functionality is provided by widget classes in `i3ctl/gui/widgets/`:

-- Each widget represents a feature (volume, brightness, etc.)
-- Widgets are dynamically loaded in the main window
-- Missing widgets are replaced with placeholders

 ## File Relationships

 ```